 Investors should make their own determination about the appropriateness and suitability of, as well as the extent to which they should rely upon, the sampling methodology and review the results described above.
-See "Risk Factors - Risks Relating to the Notes Being Linked to the Reference Pool - Fannie Mae's Limited Review of a Sample of a Small Percentage of the Reference Obligations Not Reveal All Aspects That Could Lead to Increases in the Principal Loss Amounts and Modification Loss Amounts allocated to the Notes" for additional information regarding the limitations of our reviews.
+See "Risk Factors - Risks Relating to the Notes Being Linked to the Reference Obligations - Fannie Mae's Limited Review of a Sample of a Small Percentage of the Reference Obligations Not Reveal All Aspects That Could Lead to Credit Events and Modification Events" for additional information regarding the limitations of our reviews.